Chapter 3301-83 Pupil Transportation

 (8) Respect for the rights and privileges of others.

-(E) The procedure in paragraphs (A), (B), (C), and (D) of this rule may require modification for pre-school and special needs children.
+(D) The procedure in paragraphs (A), (B), and (C) of this rule may require modification for pre-school and special needs children.

 (A) Minimum school bus driver training requirements

 The Ohio pre-service school bus driver training program, as instituted by the Ohio department of education shall be successfully completed by each beginning driver.
-Upon completion of the following, a preservice certificate, which shall expire six years from the date of issuance, shall be issued to the driver.
+Upon completion of the following requirements and meeting all driver qualifications described in rule 3301-83-06 of the Administrative Code, a school bus driver training certificate from an Ohio pre-service school bus driver training instructor, which shall expire six years from the date of issuance, shall be issued to the driver.

-(1) On-the-bus instruction of twelve hours, or more as required to achieve an acceptable level of competence, shall be completed prior to a driver being assigned to operate a school bus with pupils on board.
+(1) To achieve an acceptable level of competence, a minimum of twelve hours of on-the-bus instruction is required and shall be completed prior to a driver being assigned to operate a school bus with pupils on board.
 This instruction shall consist of:

 (b) Identification of acceptable driving techniques;